 Pomegranate arils may be introduced as early as 6 months if flattened to reduce the choking risk.
 Check out our age-specific suggestions.
 Note that acidic foods like pomegranate seeds can cause or worsen diaper rash.

-Pomegranates grow on beautiful, flowering trees and shrubs that are native to the Middle East.
+Pomegranates grow on beautiful, flowering trees and shrubs that are native to Southwest Asia.
 It is said that the finest pomegranates grow in Iran, where the fruit is a beloved snack and widely used to make juice, salsas, and syrups that are used in savory chicken, eggplant, and fish dishes.
 The fruit is also a terrific way to introduce tart, tannic flavors to your baby.
 Just be mindful of clothes and surroundings: while that gorgeous ruby color is sure to delight, it’s also guaranteed to stain whatever it touches!

 Yes!
 Pomegranate seeds are packed with goodness to support your baby’s development.
 They’ve got fiber; vitamins B, C, and K; zinc; and more than 150 antioxidants!

 We recommend waiting to serve juice of any kind until age 2 to help avoid a preference for sweet drinks, so if you’re going to serve pomegranate juice, offer it as an occasional treat.
-The juice offers lots of beta-carotene, which our body converts to vitamin A to promote healthy eyes, immune system, and skin.1 But like all fruit juice, the pomegranate’s naturally occurring sugar gets super concentrated when the liquid is extracted from the seeds.
+The juice offers lots of beta-carotene, which our body converts to vitamin A to promote healthy eyes, immune system, and skin.
+But like all fruit juice, the pomegranate’s naturally occurring sugar gets super concentrated when the liquid is extracted from the seeds.
 Plus whenever a fruit is juiced, there is a loss of some of the beneficial effects of fiber and other plant compounds that help diversify our microbiome.

 Yes.
 Pomegranate seeds, because they are round and hard, are a choking hazard for babies under 12 months of age.
 Don’t be fooled by their small size: just like corn kernels, whole pomegranate seeds can be easily swallowed by accident.
 To reduce the risk, flatten each seed with the back of a fork before serving, or wait to serve pomegranate seeds until your baby can pick up small pieces of food and chew and swallow with ease.